 Skip to main content

-A campaign send is irreversible.
+An email send is irreversible.
 Once it leaves, every typo, dead link, and broken Outlook layout is in thousands of inboxes with your name on it.
-The fix is a short routine you run every time, in the same order, so nothing depends on you remembering to check.
+The fix is a short routine you run every time, in the same order.
+Nothing depends on you remembering to check.
 This recipe is that routine.
 For a small internal send you might run only the first step.
-Before a launch announcement to your whole list, run all four.
+Before a launch announcement to your whole list, run all six.

 Before you start.
 You need a finished email and your own inbox for test sends.
-Steps 1, 2, and 4 run in the app.
-Step 3 runs through the MCP connection or the API; MCP is the convenient path.
+Steps 2 through 5 are also available over MCP and from the API catalog in the dashboard.
+Use the API directly if you’d rather QA from chat or code.

 1. Send a Test to Yourself